 In which persons with diabetes, PAD, and a foot ulcer or gangrene using clinical findings, perfusion test findings, and or classification systems, should revascularisation be considered?

 Table 1.
-Wound Ischaemia foot Infection Classification System:Wound clinical category adapted from Mills et al. (reference 84)
+Wound Ischaemia foot Infection Classification System: Wound clinical category adapted from Mills et al. (reference 84)

 Grade Clinical description 0 Ischaemic rest pain; without ulcer or gangrene 1 Minor tissue loss: small shallow ulceration on foot or distal leg.
 No gangrene.
-Salvageable with simple skin coverage or \leq 2 toe amputations 2 Major tissue loss: deeper ulceration(s) with exposed bone, joint or tendon not involving calcaneus.
+Salvageable with simple skin coverage or ≤ 2 toe amputations 2 Major tissue loss: deeper ulceration(s) with exposed bone, joint or tendon not involving calcaneus.
 Gangrenous changes limited to digits.
 Salvageable with extensive forefoot surgery 3 Extensive ulcer or gangrene involving forefoot or midfoot; full thickness heel ulcer ± calcaneal involvement.
-Salvageable with complex foot reconstruction and/ or complex wound management
+Salvageable with complex foot reconstruction and/or complex wound management

+Recommendation 11

-In a person with diabetes, peripheral artery disease, and a foot ulcer or gangrene who is being considered for revascularisation, evaluate the entire lower extremity arterial circulation (from aorta to foot) with detailed visualisation of the below knee and pedal arteries.
+n a person with diabetes, peripheral artery disease, and a foot ulcer or gangrene who is being considered for revascularisa- tion, evaluate the entire lower extremity arterial circulation from aorta to foot) with detailed visualisation of the below knee and pedal arteries.

+Grade Certainty of evidence

+Best Practice Statement

-As per Recommendations 1 - 4, clinical examination and bedside testing should be the first line testing undertaken to diagnose the presence of PAD.
+As per Recommendations 1-4, clinical examination and bedside testing should be the first line testing undertaken to diagnose the presence of PAD.
 When revascularisation is being considered further anatomical information on the arteries of the lower limb should be obtained to assess the presence, severity, and distribution of arterial stenoses or occlusions.
-In this process, adequate imaging of the tibial and pedal vessels is of critical importance, particularly in planning intervention in people with diabetes and a foot ulcer.20 Modalities that can be used to obtain anatomical information include CDUS.
-CTA.
-MRA, or DSA (including anteroposterior and lateral views of the foot).
+In this process, adequate imaging of the tibial and pedal vessels is of critical importance, particularly in planning intervention in people with diabetes and a foot ulcer.
+Modalities that can be used to obtain anatomical information include CDUS, CTA, MRA, or DSA (including anteroposterior and lateral views of the foot).
 The Writing Committee considered that each of the imaging techniques have their advantages and disadvantages, and their use will depend heavily on the availability of equipment and local expertise, preferences of the individual clinician, and associated costs.
 For these reasons a Best Practice Statement was formulated.
-Regarding their use in people with diabetes,
+Regarding their use in people with diabetes, the utility of some these techniques, such as CDUS and CTA, can be affected by (severe) MAC, which is frequently present in the smaller arteries of the leg in people with DFU.
+MRA images are incapable of defining the extent of calcification which may be important when planning revascularisation.
+Finally, as stated in the GVG, catheter DSA, represents the gold standard imaging technique, especially for the

 Table 2.
-Wound Ischaemia foot Infection Classification System:Ischaemia category adapted from Mills et al. (reference 84)
+Wound Ischaemia foot Infection Classification System: Ischaemia category adapted from Mills et al. (reference 84)

 Grade ABI Ankle SP - mmHg TP, TcPO 2 - mmHg

 0 ≥0.8 >100 ≥60

 1 0.6-0.79 70-100 40-59

 2 0.40-0.59 50-69 30-39

-3 3 <0.40 <50 <30
+3 < 0.40 <50 <30

-API - opl lo brachial ir dov: SD - avetalia pro cura TD - too proceura

-ABI = ankle brachial index; SP = systolic pressure; TP = toe pressure; TcPO2 = transcutaneous oxygen pressure.
+$\label{eq:ABI} ABI = \text{ankle brachial index; SP} = \text{systolic pressure; TP} = \text{toe pressure;} \\ \text{TcPO}2 = \text{transcutaneous oxygen pressure.}$

 Table 3.
-Wound Ischaemia foot Infection Classification System: foot Infection category adapted from Mills et al. (reference 84) Grade Clinical description IDSA IWGDF Class 0 Wound without purulence or manifestations of infection Uninfected 1 1 > 2 manifestations of infection, erythema (< 2 cm), pain or tenderness, warmth, inducation or purulent discharge Mild 2 2 2 Local infection in a patient who is systemically stable as described above with erythema > 2cm, or Moderate 3 involving subcutaneous structures e.g., abscess, osteomyelitis, septic arthritis or fasciitis 3 IDSA = T DSA = The Infectious Diseases Society of America; IWGDF = International Working Group on the Diabetic Foot.
+Wound Ischaemia foot Infection Classification System: foot Infection category adapted from Mills et al. (reference 84)

+Grade Clinical description IDSA IWGDF Class 0 Wound without purulence or manifestations of infection Uninfected 1 1 > 2 manifestations of infection, erythema (< 2 cm), pain or tenderness, warmth, induration or purulent discharge Mild 2 2 Local infection in a patient who is systemically stable as described above with erythema > 2cm, or involving subcutaneous structures e.g., abscess, osteomyelitis, septic arthritis or fasciitis Moderate 3 3 Infection in patient with systemic or metabolic toxicity (systematic inflammatory response syndrome/ sepsis) Severe 4 IDSA = Th IDSA = The Infectious Diseases Society of America; IWGDF = International Working Group on the Diabetic Foot.